SOMA: A Novel Sampler for Bayesian Inference from Privatized Data: EXPERIMENTAL DETAILS AND FURTHER RESULTS

 For $\epsilon=30$, we simulate the privatized summary statistics $s_{\mathrm{dp}}$ from the model using the ground truth parameters $\theta^*$, resulting in

 its corresponding vector form after removing duplicate entries is

 For $\epsilon=3$, the corresponding vector form of $s_{\mathrm{dp}}$ is given by

+Table~\ref{tab:pbl_coupling1} report the coupling time of the joint posterior $(X, Y, \theta) \mid s_{\mathrm{dp}}$ as well as the convergence rate and the acceptance rate of the data imputation steps.
+For $\epsilon = 3$, all three methods have empirical acceptance probability higher than 94\% and they all converge fast.
+At $\epsilon = 30$, SOMA has an acceptance rate higher than $91\%$ while the other two IMwG samplers accept only $50\%$ of the proposed points.
+This translates into more rapid coupling and faster convergence of the joint $(X, Y, \theta)$ chain.

-Figure~\ref{fig:pbl_mmd} shows the Maximum Mean Discrepancy (MMD)~\citep{gretton2012kernel} between the states $\theta$ of the 1000 independent chains and the samples from the ground truth posterior distribution at each iteration.
-The MMD for the SOMA decreases faster than for the other two methods, and approaches to zero after 150 iterations.
+Figure~\ref{fig:pbl_mmd} shows the Maximum Mean Discrepancy (MMD)~\citep{gretton2012kernel} between the states $\theta$ of the 1000 independent chains and the samples from the ground truth posterior distribution at each iteration under a challenging scenario where $n=100$ and $\epsilon=30$.
+The MMD for the SOMA decreases faster than for the other two methods, and approaches zero after 150 iterations.
+We give a ridge plot of the intercept term $\beta_0$ in Figure~\ref{fig:pbl_ridge}, showing how the posterior of $\beta$ given $s_{\mathrm{dp}}$ changes over MCMC iterations.
+Based on visual inspections, it takes a DAMCMC algorithm using SOMA about 150 iterations to get convergence in $\beta_0$, while Ran-IMwG and Sys-IMwG require 300 and 200 iterations, respectively.

-\subsection{Running time for different methods}
+\subsection{Running Time for Different Methods}

 Table~\ref{tab:runtime} summarizes the wall-clock times of Ran-IMwG, Sys-IMwG, and SOMA for each task, with CPU and GPU results shown separately.
 With the vectorized implementation described in Section~\ref{sec:cost}, the time required by SOMA is almost less than twice that of the Ran/Sys-IMwG methods.
 In other words, although SOMA has to update the entire weight vector $(w_j)_{j = 0,\ldots,n}$, a vectorized/parallel implementation can effectively make the coefficient in front of $\mathcal{O}(n)$ small.
 All timings were obtained on an Intel Core i9‑10900K CPU and an Nvidia RTX 3090 GPU.